Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

-In Fig.~\ref{fig:phi_dt0}, the concave shaped distributions for two sub-critical values of $\beta$ are plotted as function of the scaled radial distance $r/r_m$.
+In Fig.~\ref{fig:phi_dt0}, the concave shaped distributions for two sub-critical values of $\beta$ are plotted as function of the scaled radial distance $\xi$.
 The fits show that the theoretical prediction in Eq.~\ref{eq:Phi} fits the data very well in both cases, while the limiting ``active" Gaussian function in Eq.~\ref{eq:active_gaussian} fits the same reasonably well for the smaller value of $\beta$, in agreement with our expectations.

-In Fig.~\ref{fig:rmax_2d}, we plot the maximum $r_{\rm max}$ (as the dimensionless ratio $r_{\rm max}/r_m$) of the distribution (plotted in Fig.~\ref{fig:phi_dt}), against the trap stiffness $\kappa$.
+In Fig.~\ref{fig:rmax_2d}, we plot the maximum $\xi_{\rm max}$ (as the dimensionless ratio) of the distribution (plotted in Fig.~\ref{fig:phi_dt}), against $\beta$.
 The corresponding theoretical prediction in Eq.~\ref{eq:rmax} is also shown for comparison, and both show excellent agreement with each other.
-For $r_{\rm max}>0$, we fitted the simulation data to the form